becodeorg/hamilton-7-react-project-Yova07/README.md

 # Everyone Games

-The purpose of the exercice was to create a video game website with react.
+The purpose of the exercice was to create a website of video games with react.

 The site can be view [here](https://glittering-torte-a4f6a1.netlify.app)